 Although the total porosity is estimated from the full curve, the limestone cut-off times used are generic averages and not locally specific.
-Therefore, further analysis is warranted (see 3.3.15), particularly after site specific laboratory results are available and data from SB_BH02 are incorporated into broader context.
+Therefore, further analysis is warranted (see 3.3.15), particularly after site specific laboratory results are available and data from both SB_BH01 and SB_BH02 are incorporated into broader context.